Anna Pierce Hobbs Bixby

 Anna Pierce Hobbs Bixby, sometimes spelled Bigsby, born Anna Pierce (c.
 1810 – c.
 1870), was a midwife, frontier doctor, dentist, herbologist, and scientist in southern Illinois.

 Bixby discovered that white snakeroot (Ageratina altissima) contains a toxin.
-When cattle consume the plant, their meat and milk become contaminated and cause the sometimes fatal condition milk sickness.
+When cattle consume the plant, their meat and milk become contaminated and cause the sometimes fatal condition of milk sickness.
 One of the most notable and tragic cases of the "milk sickness" was that of Nancy Hanks Lincoln, the mother of Abraham Lincoln, who died at 34 years old in 1818.

 Early life

 Bixby was the daughter of farmers, who had moved from Philadelphia and in 1828 settled in southeastern Illinois, close to what would become the village of Rock Creek.
 After finishing school, she traveled to Philadelphia to train in midwifery and dentistry, but on her return to Illinois she became the first physician in Hardin County and consequently, a general practitioner for her community.
 Bixby may also have been the first female doctor in the state of Illinois.
 Others claimed she was a midwife from Tennessee, married to her first husband, Isaac Hobbs.